Shopify/slate/.github/PULL_REQUEST_TEMPLATE.md

-### This repo is currently on low maintenance.
+### This repo is no longer active.
 See README for details

-### What are you trying to accomplish with this PR?

-*Please provide a link to the associated GitHub issue.*

-### Checklist
-For contributors:
-- [ ] I have [updated the docs](https://github.com/Shopify/slate/blob/master/CONTRIBUTING.md#documentation) to reflect these changes, if applicable.

-For maintainers:
-- [ ] I have :tophat:'d these changes.